Core Curriculum Requirements

 ELL 112American English Language and Culture II4

-FREN 211Intermediate French I4
+FREN 211Intercultural Connections in French I4

-FREN 212Intermediate French II4
+FREN 212Intercultural Connections in French II4

 FREN 311Intensive Oral and Written Communication4